drewm27/speakerrankings/large-size-pages/Vifa+Oslo.md

 layout: page
 title: Vifa Oslo Specifications and Review
 cover-img: "/assets/img/homeimage.jpg"
 share-description: "The Vifa Oslo ranks #5 out of 75 total Large Size Portable Bluetooth Speakers.
-Find all the specifications and reviews in one place
+Find all the specifications and reviews in one place"
 ---

 The Vifa Oslo ranks #5 out of 75 total [Large Size Portable Bluetooth Speakers](/large-size/).
 See [Top Recommended Speakers By Preference](/#top-recommended-speakers-by-preference) for all the top speaker suggestions.